juhyeonkim95/NovelViewSynthesis/README.md

 # Novel View Synthesis with Skip Connections

-This repository is the official implementation of "Novel View Synthesis with Skip Connections" (ICIP 2020 accepted).
+This repository is the official implementation of "Novel View Synthesis with Skip Connections" by Juhyeon Kim and Young Min Kim (ICIP 2020).

 ## Requirements
 You need Tensorflow 1.14 and Keras 2.2.4.